 Current Fleet

-The People Express Airlines fleet currently consists of the following aircraft.
+The People Express Airlines fleet currently flies the following aircraft.

 Boeing 737 MAX 8 - 2016-Present